pygfx/pygfx/docs/transparency.rst

 value for each fragment (i.e. output pixel) and then writes these to the output texture (the render target).

-In the simplest case, the object is solid (i.e. opaque), and the colors simply overwrites the colors in the output texture.
-In other cases, the object are combined with other objects, and there are multiple ways to do this.
+In the simplest case, the object is solid (i.e. opaque), and the colors simply overwrite the colors in the output texture.
+In other cases, the colors are combined with those of earlier-rendered objects, and there are multiple ways to do this.

 Alpha